 Web Matters designs websites using the awesome WordPress content management system.
 So let's find out what it is, why we love it so much and how WordPress will benefit your business.

 What is WordPress?

 WordPress is an open-source content management system - which is online software that manages the content of a website via a 'dashboard' that you log in to.

-WordPress is very popular and powers around 27% of the websites (as of November 2016) - that's a lot by the way.
+WordPress is very popular and powers around 27% of the websites in the world (as of November 2016) - that's a lot by the way.
 It was developed initially to run web blogs (blogs), but now it's used for almost anything you can imagine (including online shops and membership systems).